Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 Brad Miller: 343 games, 4.7 WAR

 Bad footwork, awkward throwing motion made every groundball a toss-up.
-He still believes he’s a shortstop.
+He still believes he’s a shortstop, but he’s been a utility player since being traded.

 Brendan Ryan: 351 games, 4.3 WAR

-A magician in the field, he accumulated this much WAR despite his nonexistent offense wanting to drag the cumulative number down.
+A magician in the field, he accumulated this much WAR despite his nonexistent offense dragging the overall number down.

 Yuniesky Betancourt: 588 games, 2.9 WAR